henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseEvidence.md

 <u>**Swissprot:**</u> Uniprot is an excellent source for high quality protein sequences.
 The main site can be found at http://www.uniprot.org.
 This is also the place to find Swissprot, a collection of manually curated non-redundant proteins that cover a wide range of organisms while still being manageable in size.

+**_Exercise1_ - Swissprot:**
-**_Exercise1_** - Swissprot: Navigate the Uniprot site to find the download location for Swissprot in fasta-format.
+Navigate the Uniprot site to find the download location for Swissprot in fasta-format.
 You do not need to download the file, just find it.
 In what way does Swissprot differ from Uniref (another excellent source of proteins, also available at the same site)?

-*Uniprot:* Even with Swissprot available, you also often want to include protein sequences from organisms closely related to your study organism.
+<u>**Uniprot:**</u> Even with Swissprot available, you also often want to include protein sequences from organisms closely related to your study organism.
 An approach we often use is to concatenate Swissprot with a few protein fasta-files from closely related organisms and use this in our annotation pipeline.

+**_Exercise2_ - Uniprot:**
-_Exercise2_ - Uniprot: Use Uniprot to find (not download) all protein sequences for all the complete genomes in the family Drosophilidae.
+Use Uniprot to find (not download) all protein sequences for all the complete genomes in the family Drosophilidae.
 How many complete genomes in Drosophilidae do you find?

-*Refseq:* Refseq is another good place to find non-redundant protein sequences to use in your project.
+<u>**Refseq:**</u> Refseq is another good place to find non-redundant protein sequences to use in your project.
 The sequences are to some extent sorted by organismal group, but only to very large and inclusive groups.
 The best way to download large datasets from refseq is using their ftp-server at ftp://ftp.ncbi.nlm.nih.gov/refseq/.

+**_Exercise3_ - Refseq:**
-_Exercise3_ - Refseq: Navigate the Refseq ftp site to find the invertebrate collection of protein sequences.
+Navigate the Refseq ftp site to find the invertebrate collection of protein sequences.
 You do not need to download the sequences, just find them.
 The files are mixed with other types of data, which files include the protein sequences?

-*Ensembl:*
+<u>**Ensembl:**</u>
 The European Ensembl project makes data available for a number of genome projects, in particular vertebrate animals, through their excellent webinterface.
 This is a good place to find annotations for model organisms as well as download protein sequences and other types of data.
 They also supply the Biomart interface, which is excellent if you want to download data for a specific region, a specific gene, or create easily parsable file with gene names etc.

+**_Exercise4_ - Ensembl Biomart:**
-_Exercise4_ - Ensembl Biomart: Go to Biomart at http://www.ensembl.org/biomart/martview and use it to download all protein sequences for chromosome 4 in Drosophila melanogaster.
+Go to Biomart at http://www.ensembl.org/biomart/martview and use it to download all protein sequences for chromosome 4 in Drosophila melanogaster.
 Once you have downloaded the file, use some command line magic to figure out how many sequences are included in the file.
 Please ask the teachers if you are having problems here.

 ##2.
 Running an ab initio gene finder

-Setup:
+<u>**Setup:**</u>
 For this exercise you need to be logged in to Uppmax.
 Follow the instructions you can find on the WIKI schedule page.

 Before going into the exercises below, create a symbolic link in your home folder to a folder with the course data using ‘ln -s /proj/g2014065/course_data’